| |

 10. Can be used as collateral for loans.

-What are the benefits of a Sovereign Gold Bond?
+Benefits of a Sovereign Gold Bond

 1. Fixed-rate of interest: The sovereign gold bond scheme offers a fixed rate of interest, which is paid every six months.
 This provides a steady stream of income to investors.